milkydelta/MG-VB-Template/README.md

 If you find anything wrong, please do tell me.

-feel free to use this in your projects however you want credit is apperciated but not at all nescessary
+feel free to use this in your projects however you want

+credit is appreciated but not at all nescessary